mvp-2003/DealMate/README.md

 ### Backend AI Service (Python FastAPI)

-A FastAPI-based microservice that provides advanced AI capabilities for the DealPal ecosystem.
+A FastAPI-based microservice that provides advanced AI capabilities for the DealMate ecosystem.

 **🧠 Features:**
 - **Advanced Product Detection**: Multi-modal analysis with text, images, and structured data